Updated: Jun 26

 The Balance Sheet is prepared at a particular date, usually the end of the financial year while the Profit and Loss account is prepared for a particular period.

 The Balance Sheet reveals the entity’s financial position, whereas the Profit and Loss account discloses the entity’s financial performance.

-A Balance Sheet is a gives an overview of assets, equity, and liabilities of the company, but the Profit and Loss account is a depiction of entity’s revenue and expenses.
+A Balance Sheet gives an overview of the assets, equity, and liabilities of the company, but the Profit and Loss account is a depiction of the entity’s revenue and expenses.

 The Balance sheet is prepared on the basis of the balances transferred from the Profit and Loss account.

-The Balance Sheet and Profit & Loss Account has its significance in construction accounting.
-A Balance Sheet enables thecontractors of the financial statement to clearly understand the entity’s financial stability, liquidity, and solvency.
-The Profit and Loss Account is helpful in comparison of the performance of the construction company.
-The two terms consist items of different nature, and that is why the chances of getting confused between them are very less.
+The Balance Sheet and Profit & Loss Account have significance in construction accounting.
+A Balance Sheet enables contractors of the financial statement to clearly understand the entity’s financial stability, liquidity, and solvency.
+The Profit and Loss Account is helpful in comparison to the performance of the construction company.
+The two terms consist of items of different natures, and that is why the chances of getting confused between them are very less.

-If you need any advice or services on any aspects of construction bookkeeping, accounting or tax, our construction accounting specialists are ready to help.
-Get intouch with us for free quote.
+If you need any advice or services on any aspects of construction bookkeeping, accounting, or tax, our construction accounting specialists are ready to help.
+Get in touch with us for a free quote.